VahidN/angular-template-driven-forms-lab/README.md

 - How to define and use shared and core modules to provide shared singleton services and components between different modules of the app.
 - How to work with BrowserStorage capabilities.
 - How to read data before application startup.
+- How to use server side ModelState validation errors in Angular Apps.

 How to run it
 -------------